kivy/pyjnius/docs/source/api.rst

 This functionality is not available on Android.

-Pyjnius and threads
+PyJNIus and threads
 -------------------

 .. function:: detach()

-    Each time you create a native thread in Python and use Pyjnius, any call to Pyjnius methods will force attachment of the native thread to the current JVM.
+    Each time you create a native thread in Python and use PyJNIus, any call to PyJNIus methods will force attachment of the native thread to the current JVM.
-    But you must detach it before leaving the thread, and Pyjnius cannot do it for you.
+    But you must detach it before leaving the thread, and PyJNIus cannot do it for you.

-Pyjnius automatically calls this `detach()` function for you when a python thread exits.
+PyJNIus automatically calls this `detach()` function for you when a python thread exits.
 This is done by monkey-patching the default `run()` method of `threading.Thread` class.

 So if you entirely override `run()` from your own subclass of Thread, you must call `detach()` yourself